DocTocToc/doctoctocbot/README.md

 * Can we automatically classify the type of request (clinical case, administrative tip, other kind of help)?
 * Can we automatically classify the medical category of the request?
 (Dermatology, cardiology, psychiatry, social problems)
 * What classifications should we user?
 (ICPC, ICD)
-* Should we user another hashtag for clinical quizzes (when the requester already knows the answer)?
+* Should we use another hashtag for clinical quizzes (when the requester already knows the answer) such as \#DocQuiz ?

 ## Wiki, documentation, links